Miriam Tlali: Life and work

 Her second novel, Amandla, which was based on the 1976 Soweto uprising, was also banned in South Africa soon after it was published in 1980.
 Later books by Tlali include Mihloti (meaning "Tears"), a collection of short stories, interviews and non-fiction, published in 1984 by the black publishing house Skotaville, which she co-founded.
 Her novels were unbanned in 1986.
 Her 1989 book Footprints in the Quag, published in South Africa by David Philip, was brought out under the title Soweto Stories by Pandora Press.

 Tlali co-founded and contributed to Staffrider magazine, for which she wrote a regular column, "Soweto Speaking", as well as writing for other South African publications, including the Rand Daily Mail.

 Tlali's literary activities took her to different parts of the world, including the Netherlands, where she worked for a year, and the USA.
 In 1978, she participated in an international writing programme at Iowa State University, giving lectures in San Francisco, Atlanta, Washington DC, and New York, and between 1989 and 1990 was a visiting scholar at the Southern African Research Program at Yale University.
 In 2010, she featured in the international symposium Women's Words: African Worlds: Renewing a Dialogue between African Women Writers and Women of African Descent, which took place at Johannesburg's Windybrow Theatre.

 Tlali died in 2017 at the age of 83.
 A volume of her selected writings entitled Miriam Tlali: Writing Freedom, edited and introduced by Pumla Dineo Gqola, was published in 2021.

 Personal life

 Miriam Tlali married Stephen Lehutso, and "followed the unusual practice for an African woman of her times when she decided to retain her maiden surname".
 Her husband died in 2001, and their two children also predeceased Tlali, son Moses in 2004 and daughter Molebogeng in 2012.
+Her son Moses had two children.
+Matsididi Karabo Lehutso and Palesa Lehutso.
+Matsididi passed in 2023.
+Survived are Miriams grandchildren and great grandchildren.
+Palesa Lehutso and her daughter whom Miriam named Masolinyana Lehutso.
+Also survived is Matsididi Lehutso's two children; his daughter Tshireletso Lehutso and his son Lesego Moshe Lehutso.